 It is agreed that the proposals for up to 800 dwellings exceed the figure of 250 dwellings listed within S1 of the SAMDev.

-From a design perspective, the proposals are in accordance with all other policies within the SAMDev.
+From a masterplanning perspective, it is agreed that the SAMDev policies are not a masterplanning or design concern and are a planning matter for consideration.Reason for Refusal 2

-Reason for Refusal 2
+RfR2 is concerned with the definition of the site as Green Belt at a strategic planning level and is therefore a planning rather than design consideration.

-RfR2 is concerned with the definition of the site as green belt at a strategic planning level and is therefore a planning rather than design consideration.
+From a design perspective, sufficient information has been submitted for consideration of the development proposed in this outline planning application, it is recognised that the detailed design points are a consideration at the Reserved Matters stage.

-From a design perspective, the application is considered to be acceptable other than those points and policies listed above.
+Therefore Reason for Refusal 2 is agreed to be a planning consideration and not a masterplanning point of contention.

-Design Matters of Disagreement
+Masterplanning Matters of Disagreement

 The following design matters are not yet agreed between the parties:

-That the development is appropriate in terms of scale, density, pattern and design for the local context and character (fourth bullet point of CS6).
-However, given that the application is for outline only with all matters reserved other than access, it is agreed that the area of disagreement is regarding the principle of scale of development within the site context only.
+That the development is appropriate in terms of scale, density, pattern and design for the local context and character (as per the points cited above from Policies CS6 and MD2==).
+However, given that the application is for outline only with all matters reserved other than access, it is agreed that the area of disagreement is regarding the principle of scale, pattern and how a place functions in relation to the proposed development within the site context only.

-The parties are committed to narrowing down further ahead of inquiry which of scale, density, pattern and/or design the application is considered to be unacceptable.
+It is however agreed that as the application is outline, work on this detail would be carried out at Reserved Matters and should not contribute to a refusal at this stage.

 Changed as per the description of the Site at para 3.2 in the signed overarching SoCG.